Shifting from toxic fossil and nuclear fuels to hydrogen made from the sun, wind and water with waertime-speed.

 Unlike other energy plans proposed by the last eight Presidents, Al Gore, John McCain and or T. Boone Pickens, the Phoenix Project plan to shift to a Solar Hydrogen Economy is the only detailed technical and economic proposal that can make the U.S. energy independent of not just imported oil, but all fossil & nuclear fuels by 2020, by mass-producing wind and other solar powered hydrogen production systems that could have been mass-produced in the 1920s.

 There are a wide range of solar energy technology options, including photovoltaic cells, that generate electricity from sunlight quietly with no moving parts, as well as solar thermal technologies, which include line-focus trough systems, central receiver power towers, and point-focus dish engine systems.
 Other solar technologies include wind, wave, ocean current and ocean thermal energy conversion (OTEC) systems.
 Of all of these primary options, wind systems have been able to generate electricity for significantly less cost, although recent major advances have dramatically increased the efficiency and simultaneously reduced the cost of photovoltaic systems.

-A residential home powered with photovoltaic solar cells
+A residential solar hydrogen home powered with photovoltaic solar cells.

 The Holy Grail of Energy

 The Hydrogen Atom

 Hydrogen is the simplest, lightest and most abundant element in the

 universe, and it has long been viewed as the Holy Grail of energy and